March 27, 2026

 What Does Filing ITR-U Cost?

 Filing ITR-U is not free.
 The government has structured a graded additional tax under Section 140B that increases progressively the longer you wait.
-This additional tax is levied on the sum of the extra tax and interest payable on the additional income you are declaring.
+This additional tax is levied on the sum of the extra tax and interest payable on the additional income being declared.

 When ITR-U Is Filed Additional Tax Rate Calculated On